gagandeep/Web-Architecture-Evolution/Chapter0.md

 **Memory**: Mechanical memory from the Z1 and Z2 (64 words, 32 bit)
 **Power consumption**: (about) 4 kW

+That was incredible machine of its time.
+That look quite small from today's perscpective

 ### 3. Analog Computers

 ### 4. Digital Computers